- What is OpenDaylight?

 Yes.
 With a variety of contributors to the project and with an open source approach, the framework is intended to provide the common building blocks to support a variety of applications.
 Further, any carriers or enterprise users are encouraged to join the OpenDaylight community and identify areas where they can contribute or help offer guidance.

-The first code release from OpenDaylight is scheduled for December 9, 2013.
+The first code release, titled "Hydrogen" from OpenDaylight debuted on December 9, 2013.
+Our second code release titled, "Helium" debuted on April 14, 2014.
 For further details, please review the Simultaneous Release Plan.

 As is the case with all open source software, the sky is the limit.
 What we know is that open source software and collaborative development produce the most innovation products in every market.